 Food and Drink

 A huge part of the lodge's aim is to personalise each guest's experience.
 Food and wine selection is therefore excellent, and guests staying here are spoilt for choice.
 Breakfast and lunch is served in the Harford Library, which has amazing views, and on warm, clear days guests are treated to breakfast and lunch outside on the deck.
-Dinner is served à la carte in the boma or in the main house.
+Guests dine from a set menu, served in the boma or in the main house.

 The lodge creates a friendly yet private ambiance for honeymooners, and the scenic surroundings create an intimate setting to celebrate any special occasion.